AbhayKadamFulcro/hugo_folder/content/post/article-10.md

 +++
+title = "Getting Started with Next.js 14"
+date = "2024-08-16T12:07:53.217Z"
-title = "GraphQL vs REST: Which API Style to Choose?" date = "2024-08-16T12:05:14.153Z" draft = false
+draft = false
 +++

-  Compare GraphQL and REST, understanding the pros and cons of each API style to make an informed decision.
+  A quick guide to help you kickstart your Next.js 14 project, covering essential features and best practices.